 Yes, but by default all users created through the Control Panel, API, and command line interface (CLI) have full permissions.

 To create read-only users, you first must enable the root user and use that user to generate and manage additional users with read-only privileges.

 Yes.
 Currently, the root user can only be enabled via the public API or command line interface (CLI).
 We do plan to integrate this feature into the Cloud Control Panel at a later date.

 Once root is enabled, it cannot be disabled.

 Cloud Databases supports MySQL 5.6, Percona 5.6 and MariaDB 10.
 For all newly created Cloud Database instances, MySQL 5.6 is the default.
-We will continue to support MySQL 5.1 for now.
-But we recommend our customers to use latest version of MySQL, Percona or MariaDB since they offer significant performance improvements and newer features.
-For more information to help you decide the right database version for your application, see Choosing the right data store.
+We will continue to support MySQL 5.1 for legacy instances, but we recommend our customers use the latest version of MySQL, Percona, or MariaDB because they offer significant performance improvements and newer features.
+For more information to help you choose the right database version for your application, see Choosing the right data store.

 The following table shows bandwidth, in megabits per second (Mbps), based on instance size.